• Skip to primary navigation

 The best technique is to start in the middle and work your way to the edges.

-You want to collapse the thinset ridges and push the air out those short air channels that we talked about in tip 5.
+You want to collapse the thinset ridges and push the air out of those short air channels that we talked about in tip 5.

 Lastly, walk around and step over every bit of the Ditra surface to ensure it’s properly embedded.